Armor Granite Garage Floor Epoxy Kit Is Best In Class With Fast Free Shipping & Great Customer Service!

 Although well marketed, brand name kits are prone to failures and cannot hold nearly the same amount of chips!
 That's why their garage floor coating have less than 3 lbs of chips!
 They don't have the necessary thickness to hold the proper amount of chips and if you try putting a large quantity of chips on them you will not be happy in a short period of time.

 Armor Granite garage floor coating cures to a rock hard finish that has such incredible adhesion ability it actually becomes part of the first layer of your concrete floor.
 Plus you'll be amazed at how beautiful your floor looks!
-Similar to our Armor Chip flooring epoxy but with a thicker version epoxy, 12 more pounds of chips, four layers of topcoat instead of two and the spiked soles for applying the color flakes, it's the top of the line garage floor coating kit!
-Each full kit will cover up to 525 sf and each Add On Half Kit will cover up to 275 sf.
+Similar to our Armor Chip flooring epoxy but with a thicker version epoxy, 12 more pounds of chips and four layers of topcoat instead of two, it's the top of the line garage floor coating kit!
+Each full kit will cover up to 550 sf and each Add On Half Kit will cover up to 275 sf.
 Please allow a safety factor when ordering, please see ordering guide lines In the COVERAGE tab at top of this page.

 Below is a nice before & after using Armor Granite Harley Dark Gray.
 On the Application Instructions page you'll see an amazing before & after of a very nasty pitted floor into a beautiful Granite Epoxy floor.